OpenAPI (Swagger) Security Audit on the 42Crunch Platform

 Click Import, and you are on your way to securing your API contract!

-Tip: To automate importing OpenAPI definitions, you integrate it with your CI/CD pipeline.
+Tip: To automate importing OpenAPI / Swagger definitions, you integrate it with your CI/CD pipeline.

 The audit report outlines all the issues in the well-formedness and security of your API definition, ranks the security risks by severity, and shows you how you can fix the found issues.